ArbiterGames/documentation/source/index.md

 Now that the user has credits to bet with, they can request to join tournaments.
 If there are no current tournaments for the user to join, a new tournament will get created.
 Once the new tournament has been created on the server and is available on the device, load the actually game play scene for the user.

 <aside class="important">
-    **Once a user has requested a tournament, the `bet_size` amount of credits will automatically get transferred from the user's wallet to the tournament pot**.
+    **Once a user has requested a tournament, the credits will automatically get transferred from the user's wallet to the tournament pot**.
 </aside>

 ### Using Tournament Filters